 Stretford Public Hall started using Zendesk for free during the pandemic, which effectively integrated with Aircall.
 The integration automatically creates a help ticket and tags every call.
 This gave them one central system for their shared calls and tickets, creating a more efficient workflow.

 “It let us invest our time and attention toward calls and we could actually take notes to make sure that we got all the information.
 Since calls come in as Zendesk tickets, we don’t have to spend as much time managing triage.”

-The team has been using Aircall’s tags for reporting purposes, particularly for “wellbeing” calls which are categorized separately from other service calls.
+The team has been using Aircall’s tags for reporting purposes, particularly for “well being” calls which are categorised separately from other service calls.